Robust outlier detection by de-biasing VAE likelihoods: Experiments

-We compared accuracies with the bias-corrected likelihood (BC-LL) and ensemble variance (EV-LL) scores against four competing, state-of-the-art approaches: i) input complexity (IC), ii) likelihood ratio (LRat), iii) likelihood regret (LReg) and iv) WAIC (Watanabe-Akaike Information Criterion).
-Briefly, IC employs a subtractive bias correction for each sample; the correction is computed based on sample complexity estimated with one of many compression algorithms (e.g. JPEG)~\cite{Serra2019}.
+We compared accuracies with the bias-corrected likelihood (BC-LL) scores against four competing, state-of-the-art approaches: i) input complexity (IC), ii) likelihood ratio (LRat), iii) likelihood regret (LReg) and iv) WAIC (Watanabe-Akaike Information Criterion).
+Briefly, IC employs a subtractive bias correction for each sample; the correction is computed based on sample complexity estimated with one of many compression algorithms (e.g. PNG)~\cite{Serra2019}.
 The likelihood ratio score computes the ratio between the sample likelihood obtained with a VAE trained with the original data, and one trained with noise-corrupted images~\cite{Ren2019}.
-Likelihood regret computes the improvement in the log-likelihood for a particular sample that can be achieved with a sample-specific optimization of the posterior $q_\phi(\mathbf{z}|\mathbf{x})$ ~\cite{Xiao2020}.
+Likelihood regret computes the improvement in the log-likelihood for a particular sample that can be achieved with a sample-specific optimization of the posterior $q_\phi(\mathbf{z}|\mathbf{x})$~\cite{Xiao2020}.
 Finally, WAIC is computed as $\mathbb{E}_\theta [\log p_\theta (\mathbf{x}) ] - \mathrm{Var}_\theta [\log p_\theta (\mathbf{x}) ]$, from an ensemble of deep generative models~\cite{Choi2018} (Appendix D, for details).

 First, we performed an exhaustive (4$\times$5) comparison of approaches with grayscale VAEs and datasets.
-For illustration, we discuss results for the problematic Fashion-MNIST VAE (Fig.~\ref{fig:comparison}a, top row); the full set of comparisons is presented in Appendix E.5 (Fig.~\ref{fig:grayscale_comp}).
-Both BC-LL scores and EV-LL outperformed, or performed comparably with, other state-of-the-art methods for detecting outliers with the Fashion-MNIST VAE (Figure~\ref{fig:comparison}a, top row).
-Interestingly, IC performed relatively poorly for this VAE (Fig.~\ref{fig:comparison}a, top row, violet symbols).
-Similar results were observed with the other grayscale VAEs: on average, BC-LL and EV-LL AUROC values were comparable with state-of-the-art approaches (Figure~\ref{fig:comparison}a, second row, Average).
-A notable exception was the KMNIST dataset for which outlier detection with BC-LL and EV-LL scores was sub-par (Fig.~\ref{fig:comparison}a, bottom row, last column).
-Interestingly, other outlier detection approaches (except IC) also fared comparatively poorly with this dataset.
+For illustration, we discuss results for the problematic Fashion-MNIST VAE (Fig.~\ref{fig:grayscale}, second column).
+The BC-LL score outperformed, or performed comparably with, other state-of-the-art methods for detecting outliers with the Fashion-MNIST VAE.
+Interestingly, IC performed relatively poorly for this VAE (Fig.~\ref{fig:grayscale}, green symbols).
+Similar results were observed with the other grayscale VAEs: on average, BC-LL AUROC values were comparable with these state-of-the-art approaches (Fig.~\ref{fig:grayscale}, bottom row, Average).